 Sun Moon Lake is a beautiful scenic area in Taiwan and a popular tourist destination.
 Besides the lakeside scenery, one can also enjoy boat rides, Taiwanese street food, gift shops, temples, a gondola, an Aborigine theme park, and more.
-It is for sure a must-see destination for anyone coming to vacation in Taiwan.
+It is a must-see destination for anyone who is coming on vacation in Taiwan.
 Here is our guide to Sun Moon Lake after countless visits to the area.

 🛥️ Planning your trip to Sun Moon Lake? ⛰️